CDCgov/RecordLinker/docs/site/reference.md

 Each `skip_value` has two properties, a `feature` and a `values`.
 The `feature` specifies the field to which the condition applies, any value from the [Features](#features) list may be used.
 Additionally a `*` wildcard can be used in the `feature` field to apply the condition to all fields.
 The `values` property accepts a list of case-insensitive values to skip.
-Standard [fnmatch](https://docs.python.org/3/library/fnmatch.html) syntax can be used in the values to indicate wildcard matches.

 **Example:**